gewenyu99/hardware-coverity/README.md

 ## What is this?
 This project in inspired by the embedded OS development I did at a prior internship.
-This repository demonstrates the high level concepts of a project I worked on during my tenure, with a very stripped down data set (for obvious reasons).
+This repository abstracts some concepts of a project I worked on during my tenure, with a fictional dataset and stripped down logic (for obvious reasons).

 In essence, without real data and logic, a glorified abstraction of ELK aggregation api.